kadiransari-coder/razorpay_clone/README.md

-This is my new project and I am aiming to learn tailwind css while build razorpay clone Thank_you!
+This is my new project and I am trying to learn tailwind css while building razorpay clone Thank_you!